wardbr/Safe-todo-draw/README.md

 # Safe-todo-draw
-This is a Vue.js version of [TodoMVC](http://todomvc.com) with the list saved on the SAFE Network instead of saved local.
+This is a Vue.js version of [TodoMVC](http://todomvc.com) with the todo list saved on the SAFE Network.

 ## Build Setup